MichaelChirico/zerotradeflow/README.md

 information).

-For simplicity and standardization, trade flows between members and non-members[^1] (control group: Bolivia, Chile and Peru) will be represented as follows: SUR11, SUR10, SUR00 and SUR01 where the first numeral represents the country of origin while the according to destination.
+For simplicity and standardization, trade flows between members and non-members[^1] will be represented as follows: SUR11, SUR10, SUR00 and SUR01 where the first numeral represents the country of origin while the according to destination.
 Thus, SUR11 means that the exporter is a member of MERCOSUR as well as the importer, SUR10 the exporter is a member of MERCOSUR and in turn the importer is a non-member, SUR00 both the exporter and the importer are non-members of the MERCOSUR and SUR01 the exporter is a non-member and the importer is a member of MERCOSUR.

 <img src="man/figures/zeros.png" width="100%" />